quicwg/base-drafts/draft-ietf-quic-transport.md

 with an existing connection, or - for servers - potentially create a new connection.

-Hosts try to associate the packet with an existing connection.
+Hosts try to associate a packet with an existing connection.
 If the packet has a Destination Connection ID corresponding to an existing connection, QUIC processes that packet accordingly.
 Note that a NEW_CONNECTION_ID frame ({{frame-new-connection-id}}) would associate more than one connection ID with a